hecnaga1/Rutherford/README.md

 # Rutherford
-Attempting to reproduce the results obtained by Rutherford in its experiments with metal leafs
+An attempt to reproduce the results obtained by Rutherford in its experiments with thin metal leafs